robj411/p2_drivers/code/costing/README.md

 **The annual cost annual is correct, at around 162 thousand, but the total cost is slightly too high**

-The time taken to complete development of the BPSV up to the end of phase II, from which point it is manufactured to be held in an investigational reserve, is:
+Denoting the duration of each Phase $i$ as $Y_i^{(B)}$, the time taken to complete development of the BPSV up to the end of phase II, from which point it is manufactured to be held in an investigational reserve,
+is:

 ``` math
 Y^{(B)} = Y_0^{(B)} + Y_1^{(B)} + Y_2^{(B)}.